kuzzleio/documentation-old/src/api-documentation/controller-admin/resetSecurity.md

   "action": "resetSecurity",
   "collection": null,
   "index": null,
-  "volatile": null
+  "volatile": null,
+  "result": { "acknowledge": true }
 }
 ```

-Delete all users, profiles and roles and reset `anonymous`, `default` and `admin` profiles and roles to default.
+Asynchronously delete all users, profiles and roles and reset `anonymous`, `default` and `admin` profiles and roles to the default specified in Kuzzle's configuration files.